 Salamander and Other Stories by Masuji Ibuse, translated by John Bester (Kodansha International)

 This book includes nine stories that were written between the years of 1923-1955.
 Ibuse uses a wide range of themes.
 Some are semi-autobiographical while others can be considered satire.
-The setting usually takes place in rural Japan where Ibuse writes about ordinary, everyday life and is often filled with subtle humor.
+The setting usually takes place in rural Japan where Ibuse writes about ordinary, everyday life which is often filled with subtle humor.

 Lieutenant Lookeast is a satire on Japan’s militarism era.
 The story takes place after the end of World War 2.
 Lieutenant Yuichi Okazaki (Lieutenant Lookeast) suffers from the delusion that the war is still going on and will often shout out military orders to people who pass by his house.
 We later find out from a local how Lietenant Okazaki got his name and why he behaves the way he does.
 It was when Lieutenant Lookeast was in Malaysia and overheard one of his soldiers saying something about war.
 The soldier said, “the enemy was dropping bombs as though they’dgot them to spare.
 So I said war was an extravagant business”.
 The lieutenant slapped the soldier but at the same time, the truck hit a bump, the tailgate flipped open and both Lieutenant Lookeast and the soldier fell out and rolled down into the river.
 The soldier fell on his head and rolled off in the river.
 The lieutenant hit his head and hasn’t been the same since.

 Old Ushitora focuses on a man’s grandchild who doesn’t approve of his grandfather’s job.
-Carp is about a man who is given a gift of a carp, but has a hard time taking care of it.
+Carp is about a man who is given a gift of a carp but has a hard time taking care of it.
 Savan on the Roof is about a man who finds a wounded goose on the roof, nurses it back to health, but then finds that he doesn’t want to set it free.
-There are three other stories that are just as enjoyable as the ones already mentioned - Pilgrim’s Inn, Life at Mr. Tange’s, and Yosaku the Settler.
+There are three other stories that are just as enjoyable as the ones already mentioned—Pilgrim’s Inn, Life at Mr. Tange’s, and Yosaku the Settler.